Edited by: Jessica Merritt

 Credit cards can offer an enormous amount of freedom and flexibility when it comes to making purchases.

-And if a credit or identity thief were to obtain your card number, most credit card issuers will limit your losses to just $50 (even if there are larger fraudulent purchases made by the criminal with your card).
+And if a credit or identity thief were to obtain your card number, most credit card issuers won’t hold you liable for fraudulent charges.

 This is different from using other cards, like debit cards.
-If your debit card number is compromised, the criminal could wipe out your entire account balance — including your savings and/or other accounts that may be linked to the debit card.
+If your debit card number is compromised and you don’t report it in time, the criminal could wipe out your entire account balance — including your savings and other accounts that may be linked to the debit card.

 Credit cards can also offer a long list of rewards.
-These can span from travel (including airline tickets, hotel stays, and other related items), to meals at various restaurants, discounts on office supplies – which is particularly beneficial to business owners – clothing, books, and a nearly unlimited choice of other products and services.
+These can span from travel (including airline tickets, hotel stays, and other related items), to meals at various restaurants, discounts on office supplies, clothing, books, and nearly unlimited choices of other products and services.

 Depending on which credit card (or cards) you have, you may even find that purchasing certain items and services will equate to double, triple, or quadruple points.
 This, in turn, can allow your rewards to build up even more quickly.

 This is particularly the case if you make your monthly payment late.
-Most credit card issuers will charge a flat late payment fee, which can range from $15-$40 and is typically based on the size of your balance.
+Most credit card issuers will charge a flat late payment fee, which can range from $15 to $40 and is typically based on the size of your balance.

-Hot Tip: You could also have your late payment added to your credit history.
-This, in turn, can affect your credit score — which may even have a domino effect to impact the interest rate that you are charged on other credit agreements, such as your cell phone and utilities.
+Hot Tip: Late payments may be reflected in your credit history and affect your credit score.
+This can have a domino effect to impact the interest rate that you are charged on other credit agreements, such as your cell phone and utilities.

 Credit cards are relatively easy to apply for.
 Many card issuers today have online applications that can be completed and immediately sent to the card issuer.